 The former is preferred for ad-hoc analysis and exploring datasets while the latter is suitable for data manipulation and repeated tasks.

-R is a low-level programming language which requires a longer code for simple procedures.
+R is a low-level programming language that requires a longer code for simple procedures.
 This is the reason behind the low speed.

-While Python is a high-level language which has become the choice for all in building critical yet faster applications.
+While Python is a high-level language that has become the choice for all in building critical yet faster applications.